India and the Netherlands

 Other potential cooperation fields

 - Literature: There is a strong interest in world literature in India, and various literary festivals are held annually in India.
 The Jaipur Literary Festival is the largest literature festival in the world.
-The 2021 edition was held online and reached a significant audience of up to 1 million visitors.
-Dutch authors, apart from Anne Frank, are not yet very well known in India, but authors and poets who touch on issues of relevance to India, such as women’s rights, gender identities, struggle between tradition and modernity, or the relationship with nature may find a receptive audience in India.
+Dutch authors are not yet very well known in India, but authors and poets who touch on issues of relevance to India, such as women’s rights, gender identities, struggle between tradition and modernity, or the relationship with nature may find a receptive audience in India.

 Information & advice

 Would you like to receive more information regarding opportunities for cultural exchange with India?
-Feel free to contact our Focal Countries advisors with your questions.
+Feel free to contact our India advisor Stella Roos Peters with your questions for tailored advice.

 Further reading